Department of Mathematics

 MATH 2321.
 Calculus for Life Sciences I.

-This course studies exponential, logarithmic, and trigonometric functions and their applications, limits, derivatives, indefinite and definite integrals, and the Fundamental Theorem of Calculus.
-Applications from the life sciences receive particular emphasis.
+This course introduces differential and integral calculus with an emphasis on applications relevant to the life sciences.
+Topics include graphs, limits, derivatives of algebraic, exponential, logarithmic, and trigonometric functions, basic techniques of integration, and interpretation of calculus concepts in biological contexts.
+Mathematical models drawn from population dynamics, rates of change, and related life science applications illustrate how calculus is used to analyze quantitative relationships in biological systems.
 Prerequisite: [MATH 1315 or MATH 1319 or MATH 1329 or MATH 2417 with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Math Section score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 Grade Mode: Standard Letter